Services Performed Inside the United States by Foreign Nationals

 US Independent Contractors Working Outside of the US

 When a US national or US permanent resident is working outside of the US, they are still paid and required taxes are withheld by US customers (i.e. the University) as if they were working in the US.
-A standard services agreement can generally be used, however, you should contact the Purchasing Services Procurement Specialist assigned to your responsibility center to determine if there are any special insurance or other requirements.
+The Standard International Services Agreement can generally be used, however, you should contact the Global Operations Support Manager to determine if there are any special insurance or other requirements.
 Payment Processing does not require any different information from a US individual to receive payment for services performed outside of the US.